boozallen/sdp-libraries/libraries/openshift/README.md

 ### For my helm configuration repository, do I need to use GitHub?

-This library was developed and tested while using GitHub to manage the Helm configuration repostiory, but any Git SCM solution should work as well.
+This library was developed and tested while using GitHub to manage the Helm configuration repository, but any Git SCM solution should work as well.